-"It is a common courtesy to thank busy people for taking the time to give you an opportunity to display your talents.
-In today's job market, anything you can do to differentiate yourself from the competition is good," said Laura Kerekes, chief knowledge officer at ThinkHR.
-"Sending [thank-you] notes may seem outdated, but everyone appreciates hearing that the time they spent was considered valuable."
+"It is a common courtesy to thank busy people for taking the time to give you an opportunity to display your talents," said Laura Kerekes, a human resources and people risk management consultant.
+"In today's job market, anything you can do to differentiate yourself from the competition is good.
+Sending [thank-you] notes may seem outdated, but everyone appreciates hearing that the time they spent was considered valuable."

-Recap your skills
+2. Recap your skills.

 "There are [probably] multiple candidates interviewing for the position, and many of those candidates may have skills similar to yours," Kerekes said.
 "Taking the time to let them know of your interest after the meeting and telling them you're already thinking about what you could do to create value for their company could set you apart from the competition."

-When writing your thank-you note, you don't want to come off as desperate, but you don't want to be too cavalier about your interview experience, either.
+When writing your thank-you note, you don't want to come off as desperate, but you don't want to be too cavalier about your interview experience either.

-"By simply saying 'thank you,' the impression you make is that you're confident but not desperate, skilled but not selfish," said S. Chris Edmonds, author, and founder and CEO of The Purposeful Culture Group.
+"By simply saying 'thank you,' the impression you make is that you're confident but not desperate, skilled but not selfish," said author S. Chris Edmonds, founder and CEO of The Purposeful Culture Group.
 "You're not demanding they hire you or demanding they let you know by Friday, at latest.
 You're being nice and emphasizing your talents."

-Stand out with extra effort
+3. Stand out with extra effort.

-Time it right
+4. Time it right.

 Timing is an important aspect of sending a thank-you note.
 Regardless of the actual schedule of the hiring process, the time between the interview and the note is important.

-"Respect the process that the company has set.
-It looks desperate when applicants follow up even when they know the company is still working through the process," Kerekes said.
-"The only exception to this would be when you have another job offer and you need to get back to the other employer with a decision."
+"Respect the process that the company has set," she said.
+"It looks desperate when applicants follow up even when they know the company is still working through the process.
+The only exception to this would be when you have another job offer and you need to get back to the other employer with a decision."

 Need a sample thank-you note to follow?
 Check out our template here.